ember-intl/ember-intl/tests/dummy/app/pods/docs/cookbook/migration-4-0-to-5-0/template.md

 ### **Polyfilling**

-This addon longer provides Polyfills.
-The reasoning along with the details can be found in the {{docs-link 'Runtime Requirements' 'docs.getting-started.runtime-requirements'}} section.
+This addon no longer provides polyfills "out of the box."
+The reasoning, along with the current browser requirements, can be found in the {{docs-link 'Runtime Requirements' 'docs.getting-started.runtime-requirements'}} section.

 ### **`Intl.RelativeTimeFormat`**